NetBSD/src/distrib/hp300/miniroot/install.md

 to make sure your hard drive is backed up before beginning the installation process.

-Default answers are displyed in brackets after the questions.
+Default answers are displayed in brackets after the questions.
 You can hit Control-C at any time to quit, but if you do so at a prompt, you may have to hit return.
 Also, quitting in the middle of installation may leave your system in an inconsistent state.